jayvatti/MLNotebookArchives/data/ReadMe.md

+## Training Data for ML Models

+This repository contains the training data for various machine learning models.
+Below are the details of each file:

+### `height_weight.csv`

-This is a folder for the training data for the ML models &nbsp &nbsp height_weight : Linear Regression csv file.
-Strong positive linear relationship
+- Description: Linear Regression csv file with a strong positive linear relationship between height and weight.

-&nbsp
-multipleFeatures: Linear Regression but for multiple features &nbsp polyRegression : A file for polyRegression
+- Relationship: Strong positive linear relationship.
+- Usage: Suitable for training linear regression models that predict weight based on height.

+### `multipleFeatures.csv`

+- Description: Linear Regression csv file with multiple features.
+- Relationship: Linear relationship between the features and the target variable.
+- Usage: Suitable for training linear regression models that involve multiple features.

+### `polyRegression.csv`

+- Description: csv file for polynomial regression.
+- Relationship: Polynomial relationship between the features and the target variable.
+- Usage: Suitable for training polynomial regression models.